 Our Responsibility

 Our responsibility is to express an opinion on the GHG statement based on the evidence we have obtained.
-We conducted our reasonable assurance engagement in accordance with International Standard on Assurance Engagements 3410, Assurance Engagements on Greenhouse Gas Statements, issued by the International Auditing and Assurance Standards Board.
-That standard requires that we plan and perform this engagement to obtain reasonable assurance about whether the GHG statement is free from material misstatement, whether due to fraud or error.
+We conducted our reasonable assurance engagement in accordance with International Standard on Assurance Engagements 3410, Assurance Engagements on Greenhouse Gas Statements (“ISAE 3410”), issued by the International Auditing and Assurance Standards Board.
+That standard requires that we plan and perform this engagement to obtain reasonable assurance about whether the GHG statement is free from material misstatement.

 A reasonable assurance engagement in accordance with ISAE 3410 involves performing procedures to obtain evidence about the quantification of emissions and related information in the GHG statement.
-The nature, timing and extent of procedures selected depends on the practitioner’s judgment, including the assessment of the risks of material misstatement, whether due to fraud or error, in the GHG statement.
+The nature, timing and extent of procedures selected depend on the practitioner’s judgment, including the assessment of the risks of material misstatement, whether due to fraud or error, in the GHG statement.
 In making those risk assessments, we considered internal control relevant to ABC’s preparation of the GHG statement.
 A reasonable assurance engagement also includes:

-• Assessing the suitability in the circumstances of ABC’s use of [applicable criteria], applied as explained in Note 1 to the Emissions Inventory, as the basis for preparing the GHG statement;
+• Assessing the suitability in the circumstances of ABC’s use of [applicable criteria], applied as explained in Note 1 to the GHG statement, as the basis for preparing the GHG statement;

-• Evaluating the appropriateness of quantification methods and reporting policies used and the reasonableness of estimates made by ABC; and
+• Evaluating the appropriateness of quantification methods and reporting policies used, and the reasonableness of estimates made by ABC; and

 • Evaluating the overall presentation of the GHG statement.